stevenmoen/stat_992_project/README.md

 ## 3.2 Check temporal correlation

 The data is structured as a time series.
 We expect that the "ability" of teams varies through time, because of changes in players, coaches, injuries, etc. Therefore, it is better to train a predictive model using more recent data, rather than using all of the historical data.
 A common technique to inspect the temporal structure is through autocorrelation.
 For each season, we fit a Bradley-Terry model, and then compute the Spearman correlation of the estimated team score between each pair of seasons.
-The correlation decays rapidly between years, with a median value of 0.35 between consecutive years, which supports our decision to use a limited amount of historical data for training model.
+The correlation decays rapidly between years, with a median value of 0.35 between consecutive years, which supports our decision to use a limited amount of historical data for the training model.
 Thus, we have decided to train the Bradley-Terry model using only data from the previous season.

 ``` r
 ### fit BT by season ###